pkerschbaum/fira/README.md

-# FiRA - Fine-grained Relevance Annotation
+# Fira - Fine-grained Relevance Annotation

 ## How to run